Sigmmma/c20/src/content/h3/engine/ai/readme.md

 In accordance with Bungie's design, AI are designed to accomendate the immediate short-term gameplay loop, able to move and shoot and act and emote to keep the player engaged for short periods of time with zero developer influence, however for longer periods of time the designers used systems to guide the AI to give the illusion of intelligence and further purpose.
 These systems would take the form of the AI orders systems in [Halo: Combat Evolved](~h1) and [Halo 2](~h2), and the [objective](~objectives) system found in [Halo 3](~h3), [ODST](~h3odst) and [Halo: Reach](~hr).

+# Behavior

+AI in Halo 3 utilize 2 tags to function, the [character](~) tag and the [style](~) tag, these 2 tags are not-optional.
+The Style tag represents the toggle for each individual behavior itself within the code, allowing the user to choose what behaviors the AI the AI is allowed to do, such as covering, berserking, grenading, using equipement, cloaking and many more behaviors.

+Style tags are assigned in the character tag, think of the character tag as the brain for the AI itself, defining values on how to interpret behaviors, such as "When should I cover?" and "How long should I cover" compared to the style tag which is just "Am I allowed to use cover behavior at all?".

+Because of this setup, you can create distinct and unique behavior sets for all types of units, for example: brutes in vanilla have the retreat behavior disabled in the their style tag.

+AI also feature "acting" behavior, this allows the level designer to specify the AI to perform animation loops that are purely cosmetic, such as eating or peeing, AI will also sometimes play a reload animation when they hide behind cover.

 # Vocalization

 AI in halo have the ability to vocalize and emote based on actions performed, via the [ai_dialogue_globals](~) tag and it's assosiated source files you can assign certain animations or voice lines to play based on AI actions, such as calling and throwing a grenade, reporting a fallen ally, announcing the entrance of the arbiter and raising your fist in anger, ect ect.